 - 250 points equals a $10 reward certificate – which means a 5% rebate on spending

 Conclusion?
-Only a trivial number of additional points are earned with their card.
+The number of points earned with a JCP store credit card are trivial at best.
 You're only earning an additional 1% thru their card's reward program.
 Think about it... instead you could combine the regular JCP Loyalty Rewards and pay using a credit card with 5% cash back to earn even more (4% from the Loyalty Rewards + up to 5% from your own cash back credit card).

 To add insult to injury, if you study the fine print on their application you will see that points expire fast: